Water treatment: How to keep your hot tub water clean

-First of all, it is important to know the volume of water in your spa in order to correctly dose your products.
+Firstly, it is important to know the volume of water in your spa in order to correctly dose your products.

-Please note these explanations only include treatments for domestic use.
+These explanations only include treatments for domestic use.

 Chlorine: instantaneous and long-lasting